jfbu/texdimens/texdimens/README.md

 `\texdimenbothbpmmsp{<dim. expr.>}`

 > Produces an integer (explicit digit tokens) `N` such that `Nsp`
-> is the largest dimension smaller than the original one and
+> is the largest dimension not exceeding the original one and
 > exactly representable both in the `bp` and `mm` units.

 `\texdimenbothmmbpsp{<dim. expr.>}`